 New service members, young military families and transitioning service members often have different types of financial questions.
-But resources are available to help you provide money management support to service members through all stages of military life — and the special pays and tax questions that come with them.
+But resources are available to help you provide money management support to service members through all stages of military life.

 Domestic Abuse, Child Abuse and Neglect

 Addressing domestic abuse, child abuse and neglect is everyone’s responsibility.
 The Department of Defense aims to empower the military community to make informed decisions and understand the options available for safe solutions.